Table of Contents

 Some old bugs have been fixed.
 This is probably the one thing users can count on being true of every release.

 New bugs have been added.
 This too can usually be counted on, except sometimes in the case of security releases or other one-offs (see the section called “Security Releases”).

 New features may have been added.

 New configuration options may have been added, or the meanings of old options may have changed subtly.
 The installation procedures may have changed slightly since the last release too, though one always hopes not.

 Incompatible changes may have been introduced, for example such that the data formats used by older versions of the software are no longer useable without undergoing some sort of (possibly manual) one-way conversion step.

 As you can see, not all of these are good things.
 This is why experienced users approach new releases with some trepidation, especially when the software is mature and was already mostly doing what they wanted (or thought they wanted).
 Even the arrival of new features is a mixed blessing, in that it may mean the software will now behave in unexpected ways.

 The purpose of release numbering, therefore, is twofold: obviously the numbers should unambiguously communicate the ordering of releases within a given series (i.e., by looking at the numbers of any two releases in the same series, one can know which came later), but also they should indicate as compactly as possible the degree and nature of the changes in each release.

 All that in a number?
 Well, more or less, yes.
-Release numbering strategies are one of the oldest bikeshed discussions around (see the section called “The Softer the Topic, the Longer the Debate” in Chapter 6, Communications), and the world is unlikely to settle on a single, complete standard anytime soon.
+Release numbering strategies are one of the oldest bikeshed discussions around (see the section called “The Smaller the Topic, the Longer the Debate”), and the world is unlikely to settle on a single, complete standard anytime soon.
 However, a few good strategies have emerged, along with one universally agreed-on principle: be consistent.
 Pick a numbering scheme, document it, and stick with it.
 Your users will thank you.